JamesNurdin/ECO-LEAF/timelog.md

 ## Week 5
 ### 17th October 2023
 * *5 Hours* Carried out work on the example in particular setting up the infrastructure of the example and working on the application, still need to iron out a few bugs
+### 19th October 2023
+* *0.5 Hours* Sent off the emal updating Lauritz on the progress made this week, recieved an email back with him mentioning and to read the paper: https://www.acm.org/publications/policies/artifact-review-badging to familiarise myself with how the ACM define repeatability, reproducibility, and replicability.
+Besides that I will continue on with the work set out.